All Episodes

 These protests were in reaction to a video that had spread to the region.

-You had a video that was released by somebody who lives here, sort of a shadowy character who is extremely offensive video.
+You had a video that was released by somebody who lives here, sort of a shadowy character who is an extremely offensive video.

 The unrest we've seen has been in reaction to a video.

-Sparked outrage throughout the Muslim world.
+As a crude and disgusting video, sparked outrage throughout the Muslim world.

-It was a spontaneous, not a premeditated response, a direct result of a heinous and offensive video.
+It was a spontaneous, not a premeditated, response, a direct result of a heinous and offensive video.

 I know there are some who ask, why don't we just ban such a video?